Perturbation-theory informed integrators for cosmological simulations: Numerical tests in one dimension

 \section{Numerical tests in one dimension}

-Since the PT-inspired integrators reproduce the pre-shell-crossing solutions in one dimension exactly, we focus in this section on the performance and convergence of different integrators for a one-dimensional collapse problem in three cases: \begin{enumerate} \item Growing-mode-only solution prior to shell-crossing \item Growing-mode-only solution from shell-crossing to deeply non-linear \item Mixed growing-/decaying-mode solution prior to shell-crossing \end{enumerate} Also, we will study how well the energy of the $N$-body system follows the cosmic energy equation for the different integrators.
-In this section, we restrict our analysis to an EdS universe (i.e.\ $\Omega_\Lambda = 0$) for simplicity, but the findings in our numerical experiments immediately carry over to the case of $\Lambda$CDM. \\[0.0cm]
+Since the PT-inspired integrators reproduce the pre-shell-crossing solutions in one dimension exactly, we focus in this section on the performance and convergence of different integrators for a one-dimensional collapse problem in three cases: \begin{enumerate} \item Growing-mode-only solution prior to shell-crossing \item Growing-mode-only solution from shell-crossing to the deeply non-linear regime \item Mixed growing-/decaying-mode solution prior to shell-crossing \end{enumerate}

+Figure~\ref{fig:1D_solutions} shows the initial conditions and the solutions at final time for each of the three cases.
+Shell-crossing occurs in box centre at $a_{\text{cross}} = 1.0$, and we take the end times to be $a_{\text{end}} = 0.9$ and $a_{\text{end}} = 2.0$ for the pre-shell-crossing and post-shell crossing experiments, respectively.
+The reference solutions prior to shell-crossing have been determined with (first-order) LPT, while the post-shell-crossing solution for the experiment in Section~\ref{sec:1D_results_post} has been computed with a high-resolution $N$-body simulation.
+The decaying mode is clearly visible in the initial conditions for the experiment in Section~\ref{sec:1D_results_decaying}, but has almost disappeared by the end time $a_\text{end} = 0.9$.
+From the rightmost panel where we plot the Eulerian position $X$ vs. momentum $P$, it becomes apparent that the flow is still in the single-stream regime at $a = 0.9 < 1.0 = a_\text{cross}$, while three fluid streams have developed around the centre of the box at $X = L/2$ by $a = 2.0$.
+More details regarding the setup for each case will be provided in the dedicated sections below.

+Also, we will study how well the energy of the $N$-body system follows the cosmic energy equation for the different integrators.
+In this section, we restrict our analysis to an EdS universe (i.e.\ $\Omega_{\mathrm{m}} = 1$, $\Omega_\Lambda = 0$) for simplicity, but the findings in our numerical experiments immediately carry over to the case of $\Lambda$CDM. \\[0.0cm]

-Throughout this section, we will consider the following integrators: \begin{itemize} \item Standard symplectic integrator of 2$^\text{nd}$ and 4$^\text{th}$ order (`Symplectic 2' and `Symplectic 4', respectively) \item Runge--Kutta method of 3$^\text{rd}$ order (`RK3') \item \emph{Zel'dovich-consistent integrators:} \textsc{FastPM} (in the original KDK formulation), \textsc{LPTFrog}, \textsc{PowerFrog} \end{itemize}
+Throughout this section, we will consider the following integrators: \begin{itemize} \item Standard symplectic integrator of 2$^\text{nd}$ and 4$^\text{th}$ order (`Symplectic~2' and `Symplectic~4', respectively) \item Runge--Kutta method of 3$^\text{rd}$ order (`RK3') \item \emph{Zel'dovich-consistent integrators:} \textsc{FastPM} (in the original KDK formulation), \textsc{LPTFrog}, \textsc{PowerFrog} \end{itemize}